astronomer/deploy-action/README.md

 Astronomer recommends setting up multiple environments on Astro.
 See the [Multiple branch GitHub Actions workflow](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions-image-only-deploys) in Astronomer documentation.

-This action can only be used to deploy code to Astro Deployments.
-This README includes examples of how you can use the action to deploy code when changes are made to a main branch.
-To configure a CI/CD pipeline for multiple branches, see [Astronomer documentation](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).

-You can use the Deploy Action with DAG-only deploys activated or deactivated.
-When DAG-only deploys are activated, the action does not rebuild and deploy your image when your commit only includes changes to the `/dags` folder.
-For more information about DAG-only deploys, see [Deploy DAGs only](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only).

-The action completes the following steps whenever your CI/CD pipeline is triggered:

-- Checks out your repository.
-- Checks whether your commit only changed DAG code.
-- Optional.
-Tests DAG code with pytest.
-- If the commit included only changes to DAG code, pushes the change to Astro without building a new project image.
-- If the change included changes to project configurations, rebuilds your project image and deploys it to Astro.

-## Usage

-To use the action, you must set the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variables in your GitHub Actions workflow to the Key ID and secret for an existing [Deployment API key](https://docs.astronomer.io/astro/api-keys).
-Astronomer recommends using GitHub Actions secrets to set these environment variables.
-An example workflow script is provided in **Workflow file examples**.

 ## Configuration options